LEARNAcademy/syllabus/rails/rails-api.md

 Our second route is done.
 This completes the `R` in CRUD.

 ### Create
 Next we'll tackle building the method to create a guitar.
 In the create method we can ensure the newly created guitar is rendered and if something goes wrong we can render the appropriate errors.
-We need to set up strong params for our controller to protect the data coming into the app from an external request.
+We need to set up a strong params method for our controller to protect the data coming into the app from an external request.

 **app/controllers/guitars_controller.rb**
 ```ruby